josephang/MagicMonitor/README.md

 Go into your  `Browser Settings` and search for `Webcam` and `Microphone`

-Set the `Default` device to `Usb Device`.
+Set the `Default` device to your `Usb Device` connected from your `console` and to your `PC`.

-Depending on the distance to your console, a repeater might be necessary.
+Depending on the distance to your console, a `htmi/dp repeater` might be necessary.

-A splitter will be necesary if you wish to use a TV as well.
+A `hdmi splitter` will be necesary if you wish to use a `TV` as well.

 ## Features